 - Make advance reservations for lodging.
 Our interactive map visually shows where lodging is located along the Parkway.
 Check out Blowing Rock, NC for a variety of lodging options, fall events and activities and long-range mountain views.

 - Expect a closure by Roanoke, VA due to a serious slope failure earlier this year.
 You can take US 221 around the closure from Parkway Milepost 135.9 to Milepost 106 (about a 27-mile detour).
 Visit Virginia’s Blue Ridge has prepared a set of turn-by-turn detour instructions for a slightly different detour route here.
-Review the regularly-updated NPS real-time road closure map for details on all current Parkway road closures.
+Review the daily-updated NPS road closure details for information on all current Parkway road closures.

 - Confirm that a location is open before visiting—due to the pandemic, many sites and visitor centers are either not open or have modified hours and services this year.
 Visit the NPS Operating Hours and Seasons page for details.

 - Utilize our website and interactive map for identifying the access points and planning your drive along the Parkway.

 - Use a copy of our Blue Ridge Parkway Travel Planner and Map for milepost-by-milepost travel info and maps by region before and during your trip.
 AAA members can request a copy from AAA, you can request one from BRPA, or you can pick one up at an open regional or Parkway visitor center.
 Or, just save the digital version on your device and you’ll always have it with you!

 - Download our Blue Ridge Parkway Travel Planner mobile app for use with or without cell phone coverage.

 - Peruse our Events Calendar to find out what’s happening along the Parkway during your trip.
 Find a local orchard, farm or market here or a suggested itinerary to help make the most of your travels.